• Skip to main content

 Unlike the relatively similar behaviors of infants, caregivers may respond with a whole range of reactions.
 Their responses to our behavior teach us what is “acceptable” and what isn’t.
 This has a huge impact on how we interact with people going forward.

-For example, if, early in life, we express a need for closeness and attention and it’s met with warmth and acceptance, we learned that it’s good to state our needs, and that we can rely on a response.
+For example, if, early in life, we express a need for closeness and attention and it’s met with warmth and acceptance, we learn that it’s good to state our needs and that we can rely on a response.
 If, however, we express our needs and are met with abuse and/or neglect/non-responsiveness, we learn that it is not okay and/or effective to assert ourselves.
 We learn that we cannot rely on others for consistent support.

 These lessons can have an enormous impact on how we interact in future relationships, including romantic partnerships.

 To illustrate the idea, let’s look at an example from the TV show Crazy Ex-Girlfriend.
-Despite its seemingly problematic title, this show destigmatizes mental illness and therapy, and is deeply feminist in nature.
+Despite its seemingly problematic title, this show destigmatizes mental illness and therapy and is deeply feminist in nature.
 It also serves as a great example of attachment theory.

 “Crazy Ex-Girlfriend” and Unhealthy Relationship Patterns